 I was originally considering converting my Astonishing ACKS campaign over to the Heroic Fantasy Handbook, but have decided against this.
 I think standard ACKS spellcasting works great in Hyperborea, with mighty Pyromancers and Xathoqquan Sorcerer-Priests brimming with magic power.
 More of a four-colour pulp comic feel.

 I will adapt some of the material from the Heroic Fantasy Handbook and BCK when I restart Astonishing ACKS – particularly some of the non-magical character classes, Heroic rules, and Technology – but I’m planning on waiting until I get the final draft before doing too much with this.

-What I have been fiddling with, though, is an ACKS mini-campaign called Fall of Atlantis using the Ceremonial Magic rules from the Heroic Companion and high technology from BCK.
+What I have been fiddling with, though, is an ACKS mini-campaign called Fall of Atlantis using the Ceremonial Magic rules from the Heroic Fantasy Handbook and high technology from BCK.
 Set in antediluvian Earth, it would focus on the exploits of former slaves and barbarian foreigners on the doomed island of Atlantis in the final years before it sinks.

 This campaign would be loosely connected to my Hyperborean game.
 In this era, the Old Hyperboreans still dwell on Earth at this point and have only recently begun to be corrupted by Xathoqqua.
 The human (and hybrid) Valusians have finally wrested control of their lands from their Ophidian overlords, but will soon fall too.
 And the Atlanteans – once greatest of all – have become decadent and corrupt, relying on oppression and slave labour to maintain their powerful empire.